nextflow-io/nextflow/docs/tracing.rst

-script                  The task command script. scratch                 The value of the process ``scratch`` directive. error_action            The action applied on errof task failure.
+script                  The task command script. scratch                 The value of the process ``scratch`` directive. error_action            The action applied on errof task failure. node                    The node on which the task was executed.
+Supported only for the Kubernetes executor.
 ======================= ===============

 .. note::